Markets Turn Their Focus to Cross-Border Trade of Digital Services

 Since the drafting of eIDAS in 2014, there has been a renewed interest from businesses, particularly in Europe, in secure cross-border trade using digital services.
 Initiatives such as the Mobile Connect-eIDAS pilots, both in 2015 and the upcoming pilot, which demonstrate how mobile networks can be used to identify an EU-citizen of one Member State in order to gain access to a public service of another, have helped the wider industry understand -and prepare for- the impact of digital technology on cross-border commerce.

-Earlier this month, the financial sector seemed to take a step closer towards improving cross-border payments, after it was reported that the Bank of England successfully tested an “interledger” programme developed by Ripple, the California-based blockchain specialist, to synchronise a payment between two central banks’ systems that simultaneously processes “a successful cross-border payment”.
+In July 2017, the financial sector seemed to take a step closer towards improving cross-border payments, after it was reported that the Bank of England successfully tested an “interledger” programme developed by Ripple, the California-based blockchain specialist, to synchronise a payment between two central banks’ systems that simultaneously processes “a successful cross-border payment”.
 According to Mr Daniel Aranda, Head of Europe at Ripple, the test showed that the interledger, which uses cryptographic algorithms to securely co-ordinate money transfers, could reduce the time it takes to settle a large cross-border payment from between two and four days to “only a few seconds”.

 The ease and speed with which cross border transfers was the subject of a recent survey by Saxo payments.
 The survey, which asked companies the main challenges they faced over cross-border payments, concluded that transaction fees, getting the best financial exchange rate and risk of fraud are the three leading concerns for companies when making and accepting cross-border payments.